-This corn and peach salad recipe is packed with crispy prosciutto, smoked gouda and arugula, and is tossed in a white wine vinaigrette.
+This peach corn salad is packed with crispy prosciutto, smoked gouda and arugula, and is tossed in a white wine vinaigrette.
 The ultimate summer salad!

 This incredibly delicious peach corn salad is my new favorite summer salad!
 It is packed full of all my favorite healthy ingredients that keep me full all afternoon long.
 If you are looking for more salad inspiration this Black Bean and Corn Salad or this Summer Couscous Salad are some of our other favorites!